KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md

 **Evidence:**

 * [Video](https://youtu.be/G-YTYWHaays) - Jean can not cleanse "marked" state, even though she can cleanse Childe and Azhada's marks.
-This is because MM's mark is not tied to elemental aura being applied to you.
+This is because MM's mark is not tied to Elemental aura being applied to you.
 It's just a permanent trigger.
 * [Video](https://youtu.be/HfaAvuxg6q0) - Animation of Mirror Maiden entering "Strong" state.
 Note the 4-leaf thingamajig on Jean. it symbolizes the "marked" state on a character.
 * [Video](https://youtu.be/FaTd0dojIxM) - Mirror Maiden in "weak" state being yeet'ed by Jean.
-* [Video](https://youtu.be/IjLV6MIUoQQ) - Mirror Maiden in "weak" state being ragdoll'ed by overload.
+* [Video](https://youtu.be/IjLV6MIUoQQ) - Mirror Maiden in "weak" state being ragdoll'ed by Overload.
 * [Video](https://youtu.be/aZqpqjSGkWU) - MM's third attack in "weak" state where she auto-summons a mirror to punish greedy apes.

 **Significance:**